Terry Dehere: Professional career

-A 6'2", 190-lb. guard, he was selected 13th overall by the Los Angeles Clippers in the 1993 NBA Draft.
+A 6'2", 190-lb. guard, he was selected 13th overall by the Los Angeles Clippers in the 1993 NBA draft.
 He played for the Clippers, Sacramento Kings and Vancouver Grizzlies averaging 8.0 ppg during his NBA career which spanned six seasons.
 Dehere also played two seasons in Germany.
 In January 2002, Dehere signed with the Florida Flame of the National Basketball Development League (NBDL).

 Community involvement

 In 1994, Dehere donated $75,000 to rehabilitate the Garfield Park basketball court where he had played in his youth.
 He also worked with others in the community to rebuild the youth recreational basketball program at the park.
 The court was renamed by the City of Jersey City in Dehere's honor.
 After retiring from the NBA, Dehere returned to his hometown of Jersey City.
-He is currently the owner of Sanai's at the Newkirk-Summit House, a restaurant in the oldest standing building in the city.
+He was the owner of Sanai's at the Newkirk-Summit House, a restaurant in the oldest standing building in the city.
 He is also the Chairman of the Jersey City Community Housing Corporation, a non-profit corporation involved in the construction of affordable housing.